lexming/lexming.github.io/_posts/2021-09-18-simple-btrfs-scrub.md

     The time of next execution can be checked with the command `systemctl list-timers --all`

-# Manual scrub of the drive
+# Manual raw scrub of the drive

-Alternatively, if any underlying drive has faulty blocks, those can be identifies with `badblock` and manually evicted with `hdparm`:
+Alternatively, if any underlying drive has faulty blocks, those can be identifies with `badblocks` and manually evicted with `hdparm`:

 1. Tests from S.M.A.R.T.